deqode/GoArcc/README.md

 6. Add validation in all fields!!
 7. Have seperate struct file for each model
 8. Model file name should be same as struct name in kebabcase
+9. Models helpers should be written in internal services only